-Aluminum blinds are a practical and durable solution if you need privacy, insulation, and an elimination of harsh sunlight in your home.
+Aluminum blinds are a practical and durable solution if you need privacy and insulation.
+They also help eliminate harsh sunlight coming into your home.

 Follow Blindster’s instructions below to safely and effectively clean your aluminum blinds and maintain their appearance and function for years to come.

 Step 1: Inspect your blinds.

 Before you begin cleaning, take a moment to inspect your blinds and determine how thoroughly they need to be cleaned.
 Blinds that have a light accumulation of dirt and dust often require nothing more than simple spot-cleaning, while blinds with heavy amounts of mold, mildew and other debris may require more intensive cleaning.

 Step 2: Follow the manufacturer’s cleaning and care instructions.

 Your blinds came with instructions for cleaning and care that should always be followed to prevent damage.
 Aluminum blinds are more durable than many other types of blinds, but certain types of chemicals can strip away the metal or cause it to become discolored and damaged.
 Before using any cleaning chemicals on your blinds, always spot test an inconspicuous area first to test for possible damage or discoloration.